xiaogouxo/PyIDM/README.md

 * High download speeds "based on libcurl"   -  [See Speed test of: aria2 vs pyIDM](https://user-images.githubusercontent.com/58998813/74993622-361bd080-5454-11ea-8bda-173bfcf16349.gif).
 * Multi-connection downloading "Multithreading"
 * Scan and resume uncompleted downloads.
-* Support for Youtube, and a lot of stream websites "using youtube-dl to fetch data".
+* Support for Youtube, and a lot of stream websites "using youtube-dl to fetch info and libcurl to download data".
 * support for fragmented video streams.
-* support for hls/m3u8 video streams.
+* support for encrypted/nonencrypted HLS media streams.
 * watch videos while downloading*   "some videos will have no audio until finish downloading"
 * Auto check for application updates.
 * Scheduling downloads